tthussain/website/_pages/about.md

   - /about.html
 ---

-<p>I am a Senior Lecturer in <a href="https://www.sheffield.ac.uk/dcs">Computer Science</a> and a member
+<p>I am a Senior Lecturer in <a href="https://www.sheffield.ac.uk/dcs">Computer Science</a> at the <a href="https://www.sheffield.ac.uk">University of Sheffield</a> and a member
 of the <a href="http://catch.org.uk/">Centre for Assistive Technology and Connected Healthcare (CATCH)</a> at the <a href="https://www.sheffield.ac.uk">University of Sheffield</a>.
-I am also part of the <a href="http://spandh.dcs.shef.ac.uk/">Speech and Hearing Research Group (SPandH)</a> and a theme lead for the UKRI <a href="https://slt-cdt.ac.uk/">Centre for Doctoral Training in speech and language technologies and their applications</a>.</p>
+I am part of the <a href="http://spandh.dcs.shef.ac.uk/">Speech and Hearing Research Group (SPandH)</a> and a theme lead for the UKRI <a href="https://slt-cdt.ac.uk/">Centre for Doctoral Training in speech and language technologies and their applications</a>.</p>

-<p>I am the <a href="https://www.sheffield.ac.uk/engineering/about/equality-diversity-inclusion">Faculty Director for Equality, Diversity and Inclusion</a>.
+<p>I have a long-standing interest in improving equality and diversity and I am the current <a href="https://www.sheffield.ac.uk/engineering/about/equality-diversity-inclusion">Faculty Director for Equality, Diversity and Inclusion</a>.

-<p>I am interested in the application of audio and speech technology to
+<p>My research interests are in the application of audio and speech technology to
-the healthcare domain.
-My interests include:</p>
+the healthcare domain and include two main areas</p>

 <ul>
-<li>human-computer interfaces such as conversational interfaces to domestic robots, dialogue systems and automatic speech recognition of disordered speech,</li>
+<li>the automatic recognition of disordered, atypical speech,</li>
-<li>communication technologies that can help people communicate with other people,</li>
-<li>computer-aided audio, speech and language analysis, e.g. classifying dementia or detecting abnormal pronunciation patters, and
-speech and language generating technologies such as speech synthesis with a personalised voice.</li>
+<li>the detection and tracking of verbal and non-verbal traits in speech and language</li>
 </ul>